raos-projects/opstress/README.md

 | `cpt_code`        | <numeric> 5-digit CPT code                   |
 | `oss`             | <numeric> operative stress score (range 1-5) |
 | `cpt_description` | <char> plain language description of surgery |

+Example CPT codes are included in `opstress::example_cpts`, which is used in the vignettes.

 ## Vignette